Public Employees Federation, AFL-CIO

 Dear Mr. Brynien:

-The term of this pilot shall be
+The Pilot Program shall be

 Deputy Director for Contract Negotiation and Administration

 Countersigned for PEF: